12. Data frames#

 data of possibly heterogeneous types.
 For instance:

-class(iris) # `iris` is an example built-in data frame
+class(iris) # `iris` is an example data frame

 ## [1] "data.frame"